 The setting was remote and beautiful, and I couldn’t have been more excited about what lay ahead.

-Our floating home for the night was basic, but a lot better than I expected it to be.
+Our floating home for the night on Cheow Lan Lake was basic, but a lot better than I expected it to be.
 In the main room there were two double mattresses on the floor, and then there was an ensuite bathroom complete with western toilet (no toilet paper, mind; bring your own) and proper shower (cold water only).

 The only minor issues were that the window-closing lever lay broken on the floor (meaning that we couldn’t close or lock one of our windows), and we had no top sheet or blanket on either bed.
 We assumed this was normal until we spoke to the girls in the bungalow next door the following morning, and discovered that they’d been supplied with blankets.